I’m excited to announce ReviewNB, a code review tool for Jupyter Notebooks.

 Jupyter is great for data exploration but it’s hard to go beyond that & do any kind of collaborative work with it.
-Specifically, there are some challenges in using Jupyter Notebooks with modern version control system like Git:
+Following challenges exist in using Jupyter Notebooks with modern version control system like Git,

 - Notebook diffs are hard to read.
 Hence we can’t do code reviews on GitHub

 - Merging in remote changes is hard due to JSON format of Notebook files (.ipynb)

 - No easy way to share feedback & have a discussion around Notebooks

 - It’s not easy to reproduce Notebook results

 - It’s not easy to test notebook code cells

 ReviewNB aims to tackle some of these problems starting with diff.
 We built a best in class visual diff for Notebooks stored on GitHub.
 See examples on our homepage.